cjolowicz/blog/content/posts/hypermodern-python-project.md

 The Python landscape has changed drastically over the last decade, with a host of new tools and best practices improving the Python developer experience.
-Time to show how to build a Python project for hypermodernists, from scratch.
+Time to show how to build a Python project for *hypermodernists*, from scratch.

-This post is aimed both at beginners who are keen to learn best practises from the start, and seasoned Python developers whose workflows are still determined by the boilerplate and workarounds associated with the legacy toolbox.
+This post is aimed both at beginners who are keen to learn best practises from the start, and seasoned Python developers whose workflows are affected by boilerplate and workarounds required by the legacy toolbox.
 The focus is on simplicity and minimalism.

 > *You need a recent Linux, Unix, or Mac system with
 > [bash](https://www.gnu.org/software/bash/), [curl](https://curl.haxx.se) and